cwshu/NCTU_OS_2015_HW3/spec.rst

 - In Section 3, we will present the x86_64 address translation process and point out the page table data structure implementations in the linux kernel.

-If you already have some idea on these, you can directly jump to Section 4 for the homework requirement and example code.
+If you already have some idea on these, you can directly jump to Section 4 for the homework assignment.

 Section 1.
 Process Memory Layout
 --------------------------------

-In Section 1, we will discuss about how process use memory, and give some tools to observe it.
+In Section 1, we will discuss about how process uses memory and introduce some tools for observing it.

-A. Theoritcal Process Memory Layout
+A. Basic Process Memory Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the theoretical memory layout, we know the memory of our process is divided into 4 parts.
+Basically, the memory of a process can be divided into 4 parts.

 .. figure:: pic/theoretical_mem_layout.png
    :scale: 100%

    **Figure 1. theorical memory layout of process**

-1. Code segment, which consist of all functions in the program except shared libraries.
+1. Code segment, which stores the code of the program except shared libraries.
 2. Data segment, which stores global and static variables except shared libraries.
 3. Stack segment, which stores local variables including function parameters.
-It is also named call stack.
+It is also know as the call stack.
 4. Heap segment, which is used for dynamic memory allocation(malloc/free).

-In current linux implemetation(Linux 3.x & 4.x), each segment should be contiguous memory in **virtual address space**, and must be consist of numbers of memory pages.
+In current linux implemetation(Linux 3.x & 4.x), each segment should be a contiguous memory block in **virtual address space**.
-Also linux has more segments than theoretical memory layout, we will discuss it later.

-In this memory layout, code is seperate from data for different purpose and permission(e.g. Data Execution Prevention).
-3 segment of data memory is divided for different lifetime, which due to the difference in memory allocation time.

-1. Data segment is from program start to program end.
-It's size is decided at compile time.
-2. Stack segment is from function call to function return.
-Stack allocation is dynamic, but more restrict and faster than heap allocation.
-3. Heap segment is from malloc library call to free library call.
-Heap allocation is the most flexible dynamic allocation with relatively high overhead.

-By knowing the memory layout and lifetime, we can know why we won't return pointer of local variable in C function, understand the precise time when variable's destructor is driven in C++.
+In a real-world system such as Linux, there may be multiple segments for each type of segment.

+Different segments may carry different permissions.
+For instance, data segments usually do not allow code execution (i.e. Data Execution Prevention).

 B. Process Memory Layout in Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Figure 2 below is the virtual memory layout of process in 32 bits Linux system.
+Figure 2 shows the virtual memory layout of a process in 32 bits Linux system.
 To explain this, we should talk about an important concept, shared library first.

 The library is a set of functions which doesn't have entry point(e.g. main function).
 [1]_ In other words, all of object code except one having main function can be seemed as a library.